High-speed rail: China

 The improved mobility and interconnectivity created by these new high-speed rail lines has generated a whole new high-speed commuter market around some urban areas.
 Commutes via high-speed rail to and from surrounding Hebei and Tianjin into Beijing have become increasingly common, likewise are between the cities surrounding Shanghai, Shenzhen and Guangzhou.

 Hong Kong

-A 26 km, entirely underground express rail link connects Hong Kong West Kowloon railway station near Kwun Chung to the border with Chinese mainland, where the railway continues onwards to Shenzhen's Futian station.
+A 26 km, entirely underground express rail link connects Hong Kong West Kowloon railway station near Kwun Chung to the border with Mainland China, where the railway continues onwards to Shenzhen's Futian station.
 A depot and the stabling sidings are located in Shek Kong.
 Parts of the West Kowloon station are not under the jurisdiction of Hong Kong to facilitate co-location of border clearance.